pdywilson/posts/11_Performance_Tuning_in_Scala.md

   }
 }

-// for daft.ie 1 sec, for daft.ie/property-for-rent/dublin?numBeds_from=2&numBeds_to=2 7 sec
+// for rentalpropertywebsite 1 sec, for rentalpropertywebsite/property-for-rent/dublin?numBeds_from=2&numBeds_to=2 7 sec
-// counts number of characters on webpage: 116k for daft.ie, 1.6 Mio for daft.ie/property-for-rent/dublin?numBeds_from=2&numBeds_to=2
+// counts number of characters on webpage: 116k for rentalpropertywebsite, 1.6 Mio for rentalpropertywebsite/property-for-rent/dublin?numBeds_from=2&numBeds_to=2